Nemocas/AbstractAlgebra.jl/docs/src/module.md

 ## Required functionality for modules

-In addition to the required functionality for the Ring/NCRing interface (and in the case of polynomials over a field, the Euclidean Ring interface), the Polynomial Ring interface has the following required functions.

 We suppose that `R` is a fictitious base ring and that `S` is a module over `R` with parent object `S` of type `MyModule{T}`.
 We also assume the elements in the module have type `MyModuleElem{T}`, where `T` is the type of elements of the ring the module is